 The only difference between the Family plan and the Couple and Individual plans has to do with child monitoring.
 As opposed to identity monitoring for adults, child monitoring only protects children’s Social Security Numbers, notifying you if your child’s SSN is used to take out loans or for other nefarious activities.

-We think the Family plan is a great identity protection plan for families because there are no age restrictions.
-With most identity protection services we’ve tested, family plans only provide protection for two adults and a certain number of children.
-But with Aura, you can get identity protections for up to five family members, whether they’re minors, young adults, or full-on adults.
-And at $50 a month at most, this plan is much cheaper than getting five Individual plans.
+We think the Family plan is a great identity protection plan for families, especially compared to most services that cover only two adults and a certain number of children.
+With Aura, if you have grown-up kids living with you and your spouse, you can still add them to your family protection.
+And at $50 per month at most, this plan is much cheaper than getting five Individual plans.
 Not to mention, the Circle parental controls make it all the more worth it.

 Aura hasn’t been around for too long, but they’re already making waves in the industry with their unique approach to identity theft protection.
 They’re a service that understands identity theft is an ever-changing threat, and that complete protection requires a multifaceted approach.